Ramesh Aravind

-Ramesh Aravind (born 10 September 1964), known mononymously as Ramesh, is an Indian actor, director, screenwriter and television presenter, predominantly in Kannada, in addition to Tamil, Telugu and Hindi films.

-He has made his acting career with K. Balachander's Sundara Swapnagalu in 1986.
-Ramesh has appeared in over 140 films besides directing about 10 films in Kannada & Tamil.

-He has so far received two Karnataka State Film Awards namely, for America America (1997) and Hoomale (1998) besides winning Best Story award for his writing; two Filmfare Awards South, two Udaya Film Awards and Suvarna Film Awards.
+Ramesh Aravind (born 10 September 1964), known mononymously as Ramesh (in Kannada), is an Indian actor, director, screenwriter and television presenter, who predominantly works in Kannada and Tamil films in addition to a few Telugu, Hindi and Malayalam films.
+Widely known for his romantic dramas and comedy roles, Ramesh has appeared in over 140 films besides directing about 10 films in Kannada and Tamil.
+He has received numerous accolades including two Karnataka State Film Awards and two Filmfare Awards South, two Udaya Film Awards and Suvarna Film Awards.

-He has largely appeared in romantic drama in Kannada films such as Anuraga Sangama (1995), Karpoorada Gombe (1996), Nammoora Mandara Hoove (1996), Amruthavarshini (1997), America!
+Ramesh made his acting debut in Kannada with Sundara Swapnagalu (1986), in Tamil with Manathil Uruthi Vendum (1987) and in Telugu with Rudraveena (1988), all directed by K. Balachander.
+Throughout the 1990s, he has largely appeared in romantic drama in films such as Panchama Veda (1990), Keladi Kanmani (1990), Vasanthakala Paravai (1991), Belli Modagalu (1992), Duet (1994), Sathi Leelavathi (1995), Anuraga Sangama (1995), Karpoorada Gombe (1996), Nammoora Mandara Hoove (1996), Amruthavarshini (1997), America!
 America!!
 (1997), O Mallige (1997), Ulta Palta (1997), Mungarina Minchu (1997), Thutta Mutta (1998), Hoomale (1998), Sambhrama (1999) and Chandramukhi Pranasakhi (1999).

-Later, Ramesh returned to act performance oriented roles in films such as Kurigalu Saar Kurigalu (2001), Kothigalu Saar Kothigalu (2001), Apthamitra (2004), Varsha (2005), Rama Shama Bhama (2005), Pushpaka Vimana (2017) and Shivaji Surathkal (2020).
+In the 2000s, Ramesh returned to act performance oriented roles in films such as Kurigalu Saar Kurigalu (2001), Kothigalu Saar Kothigalu (2001), Apthamitra (2004), Varsha (2005), Pushpaka Vimana (2017) and Shivaji Surathkal (2020).
+Ramesh made his directorial debut with Rama Shama Bhama (2005) and since then he has directed over ten films both in Kannada and Tamil languages.

-Ramesh hosts the television show Weekend with Ramesh, which has aired for five seasons on Zee Kannada.
+In addition to his acting career, Ramesh has worked as a writer on his films, hosted television programs and has been a prominent celebrity endorser for brands and products.
+His talk show Weekend with Ramesh, which has aired for five seasons on Zee Kannada gained huge popularity among audience.
 He also hosted Season 3 of Kannadada Kotyadhipati, the Kannada version of Who Wants to Be a Millionaire.
-Bruhat Bengaluru Mahanagara Palike (BBMP) appointed Aravind as the awareness ambassador for COVID-19.
+Bruhat Bengaluru Mahanagara Palike (BBMP) appointed him as the awareness ambassador for COVID-19.
 He is the Brand Ambassador for 7 Wonders of Karnataka campaign jointly done by Suvarna News and Tourism Dept of Karnataka.

-In 2022, he was awarded an honorary doctorate for his contribution to field of cinema by Rani Channamma University.
+In 2022, Ramesh was awarded an honorary doctorate for his contribution to field of cinema by Rani Channamma University.
 Also in 2022, he was awarded the Dr. Shivarama Karanth Award for his services as an actor, director and resource person.

-In 2025, Dr. Ramesh Aravind was ranked as the 4th Top Motivational Speaker in India and 28th globally by Feedspot, a leading blog and information platform.
+In 2025, Ramesh was ranked as the 4th Top Motivational Speaker in India and 28th globally by Feedspot, a leading blog and information platform.
 This recognition highlights his influence and impact in the field of motivational speaking.
 In a moment of historic recognition, Austin mayor pro team Vanessa Fuentes presented an official Mayoral proclamation declaring 23 August, as "Dr Ramesh Aravind Day" in Austin, Texas.

+On June 20th at the Prajavani Cine Sammana 2026, Dr Ramesh Aravind was conferred the honorary title "Kannadada Dhruva Thare" by Prajavani in recognition of his multifaceted contributions to Kannada culture, cinema, literature, and society.